NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 This document defines the data tiers within Dogpark from the perspective of Retriever requirements and interface guarantees.
 It will not prescribe hosting technologies.

+## Overall

+The below items apply outside of any one specific Tier:

+- Retriever shall make access to the Tiers available, but will not reason about which to use
+  - It is the responsibility of the client, through some available query flag, to specify which Tier(s) to use
+  - This is because each Tier caters to a different use-case, specified below.

 ## Tier 0

 Tier 0 shall operate under the following requirements: